Fragment, 2019

 Unique piece

-Archival inkjet print, wood, acrylic paint, epoxy, metal, gesso
+Archival inkjet print, wood, acrylic paint, Epoxy

-24 x 34 x 24 in
+30 x 24 x 3 in